ionathansideras/ionathansideras/ReadMe.md

 ## Professional Journey 💼

 I work alongside a cool team of backend developers and designers, and I’m the front-end developer who loves tweaking and transforming our projects.
 I’m all about pushing beyond the usual—constantly upgrading my portfolio with slicker, smarter code.
-It’s not just about keeping up; it’s about standing out and showing how my skills have grown in the exciting world of web development.
+It’s not just about keeping up, it’s about standing out and showing how my skills have grown in the exciting world of web development.

 ## Let's Connect! 🌐